What is Existentialism?

 How does Existential Psychotherapy help?

-As people, we often try to deal with anxiety through a series of self-learnt and ineffective coping mechanisms which can temporarily alleviate anxiety but still impede our ability to experience a fulfilled life.
-These internal conflicts, can grow into more pronounced states of anxiety that impact our lives in a profoundly negative manner.
+As people, we often try to deal with anxiety through a series of self-learned and ineffective coping mechanisms which can temporarily alleviate anxiety but still impede our ability to experience a fulfilled life.
+These internal conflicts can grow into more pronounced states of anxiety that impact our lives in a profoundly negative manner.

 The first step in dealing with existential anxiety is guiding the individual through a self-investigation process.
 Existential therapy does not place emphasis on past events like some therapy types.
 This approach does take the past into consideration but only so that together, the therapist and the individual can understand the implications of past events.
 However, instead of placing blame on (or deriving meaning from) past events, existential counselling uses these as insights.
 From this perspective, past experiences are tools to promote your freedom and assertiveness.
 Coming to the realisation that you are not defined by your history and that you are not destined to have a certain future is often a breakthrough that brings liberation and release.